Work with layers in draw.io

 Remove a layer

-Select a layer, then click on the rubbish bin icon to remove it and all of the shapes/connectors it contains
+Select a layer, then click on the rubbish bin icon to remove it and all the shapes/connectors it contains

 Note: Your diagram must have at least one layer for shapes and connectors to be placed.
 If there is only one layer in your diagram, you can not delete it.